Last updated: 6 July 2018

 We recommend that the Federal Government restore access to the SRSS program for all people seeking asylum until a resolution of their status is complete.

 Who is at risk

 |Individuals in the SRSS Programme by State/Territory as at 27 February 2018|

 9 April 2018: The Department provides a list of all single adult men and women with work rights on Band 6 to SRSS providers (“first wave”), excluding certain Red Cross and Marist 180 clients (delayed until July 2018).
-SRSS providers conduct vulnerability assessments (see below) and must report back to the Department by 7 May 2018.
-This will be approximately 3,000 people.
+SRSS providers conduct vulnerability assessments (see below) and must report back to the Department.

 1 May 2018: New SRSS Program model will apply to new applicants.

-    4 June 2018 (date now postponed for some weeks): First wave clients not identified as having an excluding vulnerability will be exited from the SRSS program (including basic financial support), whether they have employment or not.
+27 June 2018: First wave clients not identified as having an excluding vulnerability will start to be exited from the SRSS program (including basic financial support).
+Around 1,500 people likely to be affected nationally.

 Initial indications from the Department were that people would be assessed as to their “job-readiness” before potential exit from the SRSS program.
 The most recent information is that job readiness will not form a measure of eligibility.
 Rather, SRSS providers and the Department will assess a person’s vulnerability.

 The four elements to the vulnerability assessment are:

 - Physical health barriers that are ongoing; permanent disability; or cognitive impairment